beedrill/leader-selection-simulation/README.md

 python runner.py
 ```

-Algorithm parameters can be specified by checking:
+Algorithm parameters can be specified, check:
 ```bash
 python runner.py -h
 ```

+# More details
+You can specify how to run the algorithm in more details, check multiMain.py for example, it contains an example of doing multiple simulations, retrieve usefule data and calculate the average